alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 ```

 For our example program, we will always try and create the databases listed in the resources, and log/ignore the error
-if a database already exists.
-We will also take the auto-generated password, and create a secret for it as well!
+if a database already exists on `Added` and `Modified`.
+We will also take the auto-generated password, and create a
+secret for it as well!
+We won't tear anything down on `Deleted`.

 ```scala
 def processItem(item: Database): URIO[Clock, Unit] =